nluka/PrimeNumberAPI/README.md

 # primeNumberApi

-A simple web API for prime numbers.
+A simple web API for the prime numbers under one-million.

 ## API Reference